PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-This setting will make PowerDNS renotify the slaves after an AXFR is *received* from a master.
-This is useful when running a signing-slave.
+This setting will make PowerDNS renotify the secondaries after an AXFR is *received* from a primary.
+This is useful when running a signing-secondary.

 See :ref:`metadata-slave-renotify` to set this per-zone.